AdaCore/gnatstudio/docs/users_guide/extending.rst

 This section provides an example of how you can define a new tool.
-This is only a short example, since Ada, C, and C++ support themselves are provided through such a file, available in the GPS installation.
+This is only a short example, since Ada, C, and C++ support themselves are provided through such a file, available in the GNAT Studio installation.

 This example adds support for the :program:`find` Unix utility, with a few switches.
 All the switches are editable through the project properties